-- (1) Submission of the required tabs of the Uniform Application as prescribed by the Department in the Multifamily Bond Pre-Application Procedures Manual; - (2) Submission of the completed Bond Pre-Application Supplement in the form prescribed by the Department; - (3) Completed Bond Review Board Residential Rental Attachment for the current program year; - (4) Site Control, evidenced by the documentation required under §11.204(10) of this part (relating to Required Documentation for Application Submission).
+(1) Submission of the required tabs of the Uniform Application as prescribed by the Department in the Multifamily Bond Pre-Application Procedures Manual;

+(2) Submission of the completed Bond Pre-Application Supplement in the form prescribed by the Department;

+(3) Completed Bond Review Board Residential Rental Attachment for the current program year;

+(4) Site Control, evidenced by the documentation required under §11.204(10) of this part (relating to Required Documentation for Application Submission).
 The Site Control must be valid through the date of both the Board meeting at which the inducement resolution is considered and subsequent submission of the application to the TBRB.
-For Lottery applications, Site Control must have the option to extend through March 1 of the current program year.
+For Lottery applications, Site Control must meet the requirements of 34 TAC §190.3(b)(13).

-- (5) Boundary survey or plat clearly identifying the location and boundaries of the subject Property; - (6) Organizational Chart showing the structure of the Development Owner and of any Developer and Guarantor, providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner, Developer and Guarantor, as applicable, and completed List of Organizations form, as provided in the pre-application.
-The List of Organizations form must include all Persons identified on the organizational charts, and further identify which of those Persons listed exercise Control of the Development; - (7) Evidence of Entity Registration or Reservation with the Texas Office of the Secretary of State; and - (8) A certification, as provided in the pre-application, that the Applicant met the requirements and deadlines for public notifications as identified in §11.203 of this part (relating to Public Notifications (§2306.6705(9)).
+(5) Boundary survey or plat clearly identifying the location and boundaries of the subject Property;

+(6) Organizational Chart showing the structure of the Development Owner and of any Developer and Guarantor, providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner, Developer and Guarantor, as applicable, and completed List of Organizations form, as provided in the pre-application.
+The List of Organizations form must include all Persons identified on the organizational charts, and further identify which of those Persons listed exercise Control of the Development;

+(7) Evidence of Entity Registration or Reservation with the Texas Office of the Secretary of State; and

+(8) A certification, as provided in the pre-application, that the Applicant met the requirements and deadlines for public notifications as identified in §11.203 of this part (relating to Public Notifications (§2306.6705(9)).
 In general, notifications should not be older than three months prior to the date of Application submission.
 Re-notification will be required by Applicants who have submitted a change from pre-application to Application that reflects a total Unit increase of greater than 10% or a 5% increase in density (calculated as Units per acre) as a result of a change in the size of the Development Site.
-In addition, should the jurisdiction of the official holding any position or role described in §11.203 of this part change between the submission of a preapplication and the submission of an Application, Applicants are required to notify the new entity no later than the Full Application Delivery Date.
+In addition, should the jurisdiction of the official holding any position or role described in §11.203 of this part change between the submission of a pre-application and the submission of an Application in a manner that results in the Development being within a new jurisdiction, Applicants are required to notify the new entity no later than the Full Application Delivery Date.